 Good People - Good Water - Good Fish

-Pennsylvania was a August 2019 unplanned weekend with the wife going to Michigan with her sister.
-Just a six-hour drive from Chicago is the Neshannock Creek.
+Pennsylvania was an August 2019 unplanned weekend with the wife going to Michigan with her sister.
+Just a six-hour drive from Chicago is Neshannock Creek.

 Being in the sushi mood, I put the cuisine in Google Maps.
-I was driving through Indiana, and believe it or not, the "Cubby Trout" showed on my phone.
+I was driving through Indiana; believe it or not, the "Cubby Trout" showed on my phone.
 Seem like a good omen!

-I arrived at my KOA to set up the tent, built a fire, and eat my dehydrated dinner.
+I arrived at my KOA to set up the tent, set a fire, and eat my dehydrated dinner.
 In the morning, after breakfast, we headed to the stream.
-It was August, the water was warm, and I knew very little about the stream.
+The warm water in August, and I knew little about the stream.
 The river was magnificent but after four hours nothing.
 I stopped by the fly shop and talked to the new owner.
-He gave me advice on the location and to use a Sili Worm Nymph.
+He advised me on the location and to use a Sili Worm Nymph.

-After lunch and a tour in the great town of Volant, PA, I headed back to the river before sunset.
-It took me a little while to find the correct spot after climbing down a steep slope.
+After lunch and a tour of the great town of Volant, PA, I headed back to the river before sunset.
+After climbing down a steep slope, finding the correct spot took me a little while.
 It is a deep hole where the water is colder.
 On my first cast, I felt a huge tug.
 I had about three more big strikes, and I knew I was in the right spot!
-But, I still did not land one yet.
-Finally, with no indication at all, I landed a large rainbow.
+But I still did not land one yet.
+Finally, with no indication at all, I landed a giant rainbow.
 I would catch one more, a monster, the heaviest fish I ever had in a net.
 His girth was the size of my calf.